CCNMTL

 Havel at Columbia CUArts Initiative

 Havel at Columbia is a multimedia resource that features video interviews with a range of scholars and friends of Vaclav Havel, including Lisa Anderson, George Soros, Brad Abrams, and Chris Harwood, who contribute their insights into his legacy as an artist and political leader.
-The site also contains a wide...
+The website also contains a wide...

 MORE ABOUT THIS PROJECT